George Moriarty: Life

-On the other hand, during 1944 divorce proceedings his wife testified, "His attitude toward the next-door neighbors was of intense hatred for no reason whatever.
-One time he heard the neighbor's radio.
-He was so angry he carried our radio to the open window next to the neighbor and turned it on full blast for about three hours."

-Moriarty joined the AL public relations staff after retiring from field work, and later became a scout for the Tigers, helping to discover such players as hard-hitting Harvey Kuenn and southpaw Billy Hoeft before retiring in December 1958.
+Moriarty joined the AL public relations staff after retiring from field work, and later became a scout for the Tigers, helping to discover such players as future American league Rookie of the Year and one-time batting champion Harvey Kuenn, and southpaw Billy Hoeft, before retiring in December 1958.

-He died in Miami at 79, and was buried at Saint Mary Catholic Cemetery in Evergreen Park, Illinois.
+He died in Miami on April 8, 1964, at age 79, and was buried at Saint Mary Catholic Cemetery in Evergreen Park, Illinois.